 As a first step, it's generally best to get a feeling for the capabilities of the hardware you're considering.
-With Storyboard, for example, you can run the same embedded application across multiple platforms to test the experience live and gather metrics to aid in your decision.
-Test GUI samples live on your hardware To help you get a visual understanding of the capabilities of the various hardware platforms, our own development team has included a number of sample GUI applications within Storyboard and others within a public SVN repository, specifically built and optimized for unique hardware models, for you to download and try.
+Since Storyboard is platform-agnostic, you can run the same embedded application across multiple platforms to test the experience live and gather metrics to aid in your decision.

+Test GUI samples live on your hardware

+To help you get a visual understanding of the capabilities of the various hardware platforms, our own development team has included a number of sample GUI applications within Storyboard and others within a public SVN repository, specifically built and optimized for unique hardware models, for you to download and try.
 Once you've found a suitable application you can run it on your hardware to see how it performs and behaves.
 Doing this will allow you to obtain a better understanding of what the platform is capable of with minimal effort.
 If you are considering a range of hardware platforms, this step should help you narrow your hardware choices to a select few from which you can start creating some more test cases specific to the requirements of your final product.
-Ideally, you can find a demo image that matches or is close to your hardware platform since this will provide you with the easiest path forward.
-Our demo images are SD card images or binaries that can be deployed straight to the hardware.
-They are also configured to allow easy deployment and testing via SCP transfer so you can quickly drop new applications onto the hardware for your evaluation process.
-Understand performance benchmarks Once you have a general idea of what your hardware is capable of, the next step should be to create some realistic benchmarks tailored to your embedded project.
-The goal of this isn't to build a production-ready application, but to pick a handful of GUI elements that you envision being resource intensive.
-This way, you'll see how they run on the hardware and gather additional system metrics to further influence your hardware selection.

-As a cross-platform framework for embedded GUI development, Storyboard works with MCUs and MPUs on multiple hardware platforms.
-Download free interactive GUI samples for your hardware from cranksoftware.com/platforms/demo-images.
+As a cross-platform framework for embedded UI development, Storyboard works with MCUs and MPUs on multiple hardware platforms.
+Download free interactive UI samples for your hardware from cranksoftware.com/platforms/demo-images.